 How Texas Compares for CVOR Travelers

 Texas checks a lot of boxes for CVOR travelers beyond the paycheck.
 Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than it would at the same gross in a high-tax state.
-The compact license is the other big one — hold a compact license and you can usually start fast instead of waiting on paperwork.
+The compact license is the other big one.
+Hold one and you can usually start fast instead of waiting on paperwork.
 And because cardiac surgery runs deep across the major metros, you’re rarely scrambling for your next contract; you get to pick between large academic programs and busy community cardiac centers depending on the case mix you’re after.

 Then there’s the lifestyle, which matters over a 13-week stretch.
-Texas runs the full range — Gulf Coast beaches, Hill Country hiking, Big Bend — with mild winters that keep the outdoor options open most of the year.
-The food and music scenes in the big cities give you plenty to do between cases, and cost of living swings a lot by metro, so a stipend that feels tight in one city can feel generous in another.
-For CVOR specifically, Texas pairs serious clinical exposure with serious take-home, and that’s a hard combination to beat.
+Texas runs the full range โ Gulf Coast beaches, Hill Country hiking, Big Bend โ with mild winters that keep the outdoor options open most of the year.
+The food and music scenes in the big cities give you plenty to do between cases.
+Cost of living swings a lot by metro too, so a stipend that feels tight in one city can feel generous in another.
+For CVOR specifically, Texas pairs serious clinical exposure with serious take-home, and that combination is hard to beat.

 Getting Started with Junxion